 There's been two generations of Mazda Tribute production.
-The current generation was introduced in the 2008 model year, consisting of four-cylinder "i" or V6 "s" choices, with three trims: Sport, Touring and Grand Touring.
+The second-generation, and last, was introduced in the 2008 model year, consisting of four-cylinder "i" or V6 "s" choices, with three trims: Sport, Touring and Grand Touring.
 And used models can be found with either two-wheel or all-wheel drive.

-Powering the 2008 Tribute are a choice of engines that were upgraded in 2005 (see below).
-Engines in the 2009 Tribute were again upgraded to include a choice of a fairly robust 2.5-liter four-cylinder that's good for 171 horsepower and a 3.0-liter 240 horsepower V6.
+Powering the 2008 model are a choice of engines that were upgraded in 2005 (see below).
+Starting with the 2009 Tribute, engines were again upgraded to include a choice of a fairly robust 2.5-liter four-cylinder that's good for 171 horsepower and a 3.0-liter 240 horsepower V6.
 Both engines are paired with a 6-speed automatic transmission, except in the 2WD i Sport which has a 5-speed manual.
 The overall result was an improvement in both acceleration and gas mileage performance.

 Compared to the earlier generation, the interiors of the 2008 and newer models were significantly improved with higher quality materials.